calebashw/calebashw/README.md

-## Hi there 👋 I'm Caleb Ash, a computer science student at Dartmouth.
+## Hi there 👋 I'm Caleb Ash, a computer science student at Dartmouth and a current SWE intern at the Chicago Blackhawks where I specialize in full stack work.

 ### Checkout my [personal website](https://calebashw.github.io/calebashw/)